stevenstruhar30/Portfolio/README.md

 - Linked list in C is just that.
 Heckofajob

-- Shared Bathroom Threading problem is an elaborated solution to the multiple gender bathroom sharing problem with a third impatient gender of Zombie thrown into the mix.
+- Shared Bathroom Threading problem is an elaborate solution to the multiple gender bathroom sharing problem with a third impatient gender of Zombie thrown into the mix.
   - Compile and run BathroomProblem.java to see.
-It is solved using several different locking mechanism.
+It is solved using several different locking mechanisms.

  - Tree Builder will show you a tree-i-fied version of your typing on the fly.
    - Compile and run test.java to see it.

 - Virtual memory is a Memory Management Module simulator in java.
 It maps physical memory to virtual memory and implements a paging system that writes blocks to disk when physical memory is reallocated.
+Pretty sweet.
   - Compile and run Test.java to see it.